Skip to content

 Landing Page

-Click Database Management - Rest API in the landing page.
+1. On the landing page, click Database Management - Rest API.
 This opens the Schema Management page.

 Note